antaz/hikari/share/man/man1/hikari.md

   become empty get destroyed.
 Groups are not allowed to start with a digit unless they are automatically created as sheet groups.

-* **mode-enter-keyboard-grab**
+* **mode-enter-input-grab**

-  Redirect all keyboard events directly to the focused view without the compositor interfering.
+  Redirect all input events directly to the focused view without the compositor interfering.
 Focus will not leave this view anymore until the mode exits or the view closes.
 To exit this mode reissue the some key binding that started this mode.

 * **mode-enter-layout**